I Am SAVED!

 Old things in the verse above are the sinful passions and desires that we once had.
 Our enslavement to them is broken when we are born again.
 We are no longer our own, but the temple of the Holy Spirit.
 He dwells within us.

-(iv) Find a Bible-Believing Church - It is imperative that you are fed with spiritual food (undiluted Word of God and sound doctrine) so you can grow in the Lord.
-Find a local church where you can worship and grow spiritually.
+(iv) Find a Bible-Believing Church - It is imperative that you are fed with the undiluted Word of God and sound doctrine, so that you can grow in Christ.
+Find a local church or assembly, where you can worship and grow spiritually.

-(v) Seek fellowship with other followers of Jesus - Associate with other believers, who will answer questions you may have and support you on your Christian journey.
+(v) Seek fellowship with other followers of Jesus Christ - Associate with other believers, who will answer other questions you may have and support you on your Christian journey.

 (vi) Get baptized in accordance with the New Testament - Get baptized by immersion in water as modeled by Jesus Christ (Matthew 3:13-17), and commanded (Matthew 28:19).
 Through baptism, we identify with His death and resurrection.
 Baptism also signifies the death and burial of our sinful nature, and our resurrection as forgiven Christians through faith in Jesus Christ (Colossians 2:12-13).
 Water Baptism is a public testimony that should be preceded by repentance.
 At the time of baptism, we stand before witnesses to confess our identification with the Lord.
 Being baptized also means that we are placing our selfishness, pride, past, and all of our possessions before the Lord.
 The Pastor/Spiritual Leader at your local church or assembly will touch more on the subject of Baptism.

-(vii) Be a Faithful Witness for the Lord - Tell others about your new faith in Jesus.
+(vii) Be a Faithful Witness for the Lord - Tell others about your new faith in Jesus Christ.
 Let them know about His saving grace and the importance of salvation.
-Refer to our Evangelism Styles page for tips on becoming an effective witness for Jesus.
+Refer to our Evangelism Styles page for tips on becoming an effective witness for Jesus Christ.